 We draw on these explanations from the social science and development literatures as a priori categories to structure our reading of secondary historical accounts.
 We first relate the social science explanations to detailed, mostly country-based, histories.
-SSA is a region of 46 countries with diverse colonial and postcolonial trajectories; however, we focus only on those countries represented in the Global Entrepreneurship Monitor (GEM) database.
-When we rank order them by EGA from the highest, the list starts with Botswana, Nigeria, Senegal, Angola, Ghana, Burkina Faso, and Cameroon.
-Among those with high-level entrepreneurial aspirations, Botswana and Senegal are in our view both well described in the economic development literature (Acemoglu & Robinson, 2012; Boone, 2006).
-The other three countries with relatively high EGA-Nigeria, Angola, and Ghana-are more complex if not puzzling.
+SSA is a region of 46 countries with diverse colonial and postcolonial trajectories; however we focus only on those countries represented in the Global Entrepreneurship Monitor (GEM) database.
+When we rank-order them by entrepreneurial growth aspirations from the highest, the list starts with Botswana, Nigeria, Senegal, Angola, Ghana, Burkina Faso, and Cameroon.
+Among those with high level entrepreneurial aspirations, Botswana and Senegal are in our view both well described in the economic development literature (Acemoglu and Robinson, 2012; Boone, 2006).
+The other three countries with relatively high entrepreneurial growth aspirations - Nigeria, Angola, and Ghana - are more complex if not puzzling.
 Mapping them onto the development traps we introduced earlier, they provide us with some similarities: in particular, none of them is landlocked.
-Because many SSA countries were formed on the basis of the requirements of colonial administration rather than their ethnic or national identities, the ethnic characteristics of the population represents a second important contextual factor (Michalopoulos & Papaioannou, 2018).
-If a country is ethnically heterogeneous, this can create fragmentation of internal markets, including the labor market, and may also lead to discrimination by the dominant ethnic group (Khoury & Prasad, 2016; Michalopoulos & Papaioannou, 2018).
-In both cases, limits to entrepreneurial opportunities emerge, lowering EGA (Estrin et al., 2013).
+Because many SSA countries were formed on the basis of the requirements of colonial administration rather than their ethnic or national identities, the ethnic characteristics of the population represents a second important contextual factor (Michalopoulos and Papaioannou, 2018).
+If a country is ethnically heterogeneous, this can create fragmentation of internal markets, including the labour market, and may also lead to discrimination by the dominant ethnic group (Khoury and Prasad, 2016; Michalopoulos and Papaioannou, 2018).
+In both cases, limits to entrepreneurial opportunities emerge, lowering entrepreneurial growth aspirations (Estrin et al., 2013).
 We notice that for all the three countries, the level of ethnic heterogeneity is below the median of our sample.